 The period for which interest will be paid normally runs from the date(s) when cleared funds are placed on deposit until the date(s) on the cheque(s) issued to you.

 Interest will be calculated and paid to you at the rate set by our bank which is the Royal Bank of Scotland.
+Interest credited prior to the 6 April 2016 was paid net of basic rate income tax and interest credited thereafter will be paid gross.

 For amounts over £1,000 held for more than one week we will place those funds on a Friday on a separate designated deposit account with the Royal Bank of Scotland.
 Funds will be placed on instant access to facilitate transactions that may be required at short notice.
 Any monies placed in a designated deposit account will earn interest at the appropriate rate for such an account and we will account to you for all interest earned.